-NDEP plans to track the CARB process for adopting ACC II standards and will evaluate potential adoption in parallel with other Clean Air Act (CAA) Section 177 states.
-Adoption and achievement of these more aggressive standards may require additional support to ensure access to ZEVs and charging infrastructure
+NDEP and DMV have proposed an initial agency draft regulation for adoption of ACC II regulations62, and may consider further evaluation in parallel with other Clean Air Act (CAA) Section 177 states.
+Adoption and achievement of these more aggressive standards may require additional support to ensure access to ZEVs and charging infrastructure.

 • Adopt California's Advanced Clean Truck Program to reduce engine emissions and increase electrification of medium- and heavy-duty vehicles.
-The Program requires manufactures of vehicles of weight Classes 2b through 8 to sell zero-emission trucks as an increasing percentage of their total sales from model year 2024 to model year 2035.
+The Program requires manufacturers of vehicles of weight Classes 2b through 8 to sell zero-emission trucks as an increasing percentage of their total sales from model year 2024 to model year 2035.